envicutor/drafts/flow.rst

   - Every n seconds

-    - For each Submission object in SubmissionStore with lease not null and status not "FINISHED"
+    - For each lease in thee InMemoryStore

       - If lease - now's timestamp > threshold

-        - Assume that the Worker that was working on it is dead
-        - Reset the response and the lease of the Submission object in the SubmissionStore
-        - Enqueue the submission id in the submission store

-- CacheServerHealthChecker (``Availability.CacheServer``, ``FaultTolerance.CacheServer``)

-  - Every n seconds

-    - For each Dependencies object in BuildStore with lease not null and status not "FINISHED"

-      - If lease - now's timestamp > threshold

-        - Assume that the CacheServer that was working on it is dead
-        - Reset the lease of the Dependencies object in the BuildStore
+        - Remove the least from the InMemoryStore
-        - Enqueue the Dependencies object id in the BuildStore
+        - Enqueue the submission id in the InMemoryStore

 Getting the submission status flow
 **********************************